scott-whitworth/space_genetics/Documentation/Code_Overview_CS_readme.md

     - Average, minimum, and maximum distance values
     - Average and oldest ages and birthdays
     - Average and best values for each objective
+    - Average, min, and max steps
+    - The number of reference points used

 <br>